BND Hamburger Icon

 Tips for small businesses to avoid layoffs

-Traditionally, employers resort to budget and job cuts during recessions to save money.
-However, layoffs have detrimental long-run costs, including tarnishing a company’s reputation, creating knowledge gaps, lowering employee engagement and customer retention levels, and diminishing trust among workers and customers.
+Traditionally, employers resort to cutting business expenses and jobs to save money.
+However, layoffs have detrimental long-term costs, including tarnishing a company’s reputation, creating knowledge gaps, lowering employee engagement and customer retention, and diminishing trust among workers and customers.

-“Our team of employees is the lifeblood of our business, and we’ll run a loss before laying anyone off,” said Carlson Lang, cofounder & COO, Test Prep Insight.
-“Other small businesses might not have that luxury, but to the extent you can weather the storm and keep people employed, I believe you’ll be better off for it in the long run.
-This recession may last less than a year, and you don’t want to be scrambling for talent at the same time everyone else is when this is over.”
+“Our team of employees is the lifeblood of our business, and we’ll run a loss before laying anyone off,” said Carson Lang, co-founder and chief operating officer of Test Prep Insight.
+“Other small businesses might not have that luxury, but to the extent you can weather the storm and keep people employed, I believe you’ll be better off for it in the long run.”
+Lang added that when you keep your team intact, you won’t be scrambling to hire at the same time as other companies when conditions improve.

-Like Lang and the 90 percent of midsize business leaders who expect to hire new staff or keep their current teams, small business owners can potentially avoid layoffs by:
+Like Lang and other midsize business leaders who expect to hire new staff or keep their current teams, small business owners can take these steps to avoid layoffs:

-• Applying for funding for working capital: Leverage many government programs available to individuals and businesses, like crisis assistance funds, SBA small business loans, grants, or tax deferrals that will improve your situation.
+• Apply for funding for working capital.
+Leverage the many government programs available to individuals and businesses, such as crisis assistance funds, SBA small business loans, tax deferrals or government grants.

-• Cutting expenses that don’t directly contribute to your return on investment (ROI): Review your discretionary spend and trim peripheral perks, such as office snacks, social events or free laundry services without affecting your work culture or employee productivity.
+• Cut business expenses.
+Consider cutting expenses that don’t contribute directly to your return on investment (ROI).
+Review your discretionary spending, and trim peripheral perks — such as office snacks, social events or free laundry services — without affecting your positive company culture or employee productivity.

-• Increasing marketing campaigns that generate leads to support sales: Update your marketing strategies and ramp up efforts to generate demand and reach new customers.
-Perform a thorough analysis before investing to ensure your marketing campaigns will generate an acceptable ROI.
+• Generate more leads.
+Focus on marketing campaigns to generate leads and support sales.
+Update your marketing strategies, and ramp up efforts to boost demand and reach new customers in different markets.
+Before you invest, perform a thorough analysis to ensure your marketing campaigns will generate an acceptable ROI.

-• Renegotiating terms with suppliers: Renegotiate contracts with your contractors, suppliers, vendors and other associates to create cost savings for your business.
-If possible, you can consolidate as much of your purchasing to a single supplier — vendors would willingly work with a buyer who can purchase over longer periods.
+• Renegotiate terms with suppliers.
+Renegotiate contracts with your contractors, suppliers, vendors and other associates to create cost savings for your business.
+If possible, consolidate as much of your purchasing as possible to a single supplier to obtain the best deal possible.

-• Enacting a hiring freeze: Think twice before recruiting new hires and replacement hires.
-You can reallocate staff to other areas in the organization that have a greater impact on customer value or revenue, protecting your most loyal employees.
+• Enact a hiring freeze.
+Think twice before recruiting new hires and replacement hires.
+You can reallocate staff to other areas in the organization that have a greater impact on customer value or revenue, thereby protecting your most loyal employees.

 Did You Know?Did you know